 INTRODUCTION

-Agroforestry is an agricultural model combining food production of trees and plants with ecosystem services, such as carbon capture (Cialdella at al, 2023).
+Agroforestry is an agricultural model combining food production of trees and plants with ecosystem services, such as carbon capture (Cialdella at al., 2023).
 Variations in soil and climatic conditions, the diversity of the geological structure of the territory determine the diversity of types of protective forest plantations in different regions and countries.
-Regardless of the definitions of agroforestry and the specifics of its implementation in different countries, the World Bank and the Food and Agriculture Organization (FAO) have included this type of economic activity in their forest policy as an integral system of sustainable land use that produces private and public goods (Current at al, 1995, Hillbrand at al, 2017).
+Regardless of the definitions of agroforestry and the specifics of its implementation in different countries, the World Bank and the Food and Agriculture Organization (FAO) have included this type of economic activity in their forest policy as an integral system of sustainable land use that produces private and public goods (Current at al., 1995, Hillbrand at al., 2017).

 The main objectives of agroforestry are the provision, conservation and rational use of land resources, primarily arable land.
 The role of protective forest stands in preserving, increasing soil fertility, as well as increasing crop yields in forested fields is well known.
 Agroforestry also occupies a particularly important place in the fight against land desertification, which has become global in recent years.
 The fight against this natural and anthropogenic phenomenon is carried out in all developed countries of the world, consumes considerable resources and requires reliable scientifically based estimates and forecasts (Manaenkov and Korneeva, 2021).

 Thus, foreign experience testifies to the high efficiency of agroforestry in protecting arable land from degradation, manifested in the form of wind and water erosion (van Noordwijk, 2021).
-In recent years, both in developed and developing countries of the world, there has been a tendency to increase the volume of agroforestry activities (Gosling at al, 2020).
+In recent years, both in developed and developing countries of the world, there has been a tendency to increase the volume of agroforestry activities (Gosling at al., 2020).

 In Russia, until recently, despite the negative state of the soil cover similar to other countries, the problem of economic justification of the effectiveness of forest reclamation measures makes it difficult to implement them and is the reason for the low attractiveness for land users.
 Last but not least, this is caused by the features of the political system in the country.